-Physical Biology is the integration of Biology with Chemistry, Physics, Mathematics, and Computer Science to provide a quantitative approach to problems in biology, biomedicine, and biotechnology.
+Physical Biology is the integration of biology with chemistry, physics, mathematics, and computer science to provide a quantitative approach to problems in biology, biomedicine, and biotechnology.
 Physical Biology unifies two approaches in science: the study of diseases and organisms in toto (a holistic or "top down" systems approach) and the study of specific molecular mechanisms (a "bottom up" approach) to develop models.
 These models are used to anticipate the physicochemical properties of molecules, cellular and organismal behaviors and fitness, as well as the effects of changing environments on these properties.

-The SSPB graduate program represents a cooperative effort by faculty in the Schools of Engineering and Natural Sciences to provide training in these rapidly growing research areas.
+The SSPB graduate program, which began matriculating students in the fall semester 2013, represents a cooperative effort by faculty in the Schools of Engineering and Natural Sciences to provide training in these rapidly growing research areas.
 The interdisciplinary nature of the SSPB program allows students to achieve their graduate degree requirements by taking select classes from the different participating departments and performing their dissertation research under supervision of faculty associated with the program who reside within science and engineering departments.